Glossary

 Alternative Loan

 An optional loan resource for college students, available through private agencies outside of MSU that are willing to lend to students for educational purposes.
 This type of loan is not usually based on financial need.
-Deferment of loan principal may be allowed while the student attends school, however, the student may be responsible for the interest while in school.
+Deferment of loan principal may be allowed while the student attends school; however, the student may be required to pay the interest while in school.

 America Counts and America Reads

-Federally funded programs that allow students attending post-secondary educational institutions to work with children who need assistance in mastering the fundamentals of math and reading.
-College students must file a FAFSA and be granted a College Work-Study award in order to qualify for a paid position as a reading or math tutor in one of the local elementary schools.
+Federally funded programs that allow college students to work with children who need assistance in mastering the fundamentals of math and reading.
+College students must file a FAFSA and be granted a Federal Work-Study award to qualify for a paid position as a reading or math tutor in a local elementary school.

 Annual Loan Limit

-The maximum Federal Direct Loan amount, subsidized and unsubsidized, college students are allowed to borrow during a specified loan period.
-The annual loan limit for a Direct Loan is determined by a student's grade level, which in turned is based on how many credits a student has earned.
+The maximum Federal Direct Student Loan amount, subsidized and unsubsidized, college students are allowed to borrow during an academic year.
+The annual loan limit for a Federal Direct Student Loan is determined by a student's grade level, which in turn is based on how many credits a student has earned toward that degree or certificate.

 Annual Percentage Rate (APR)